MertMelihAytemur/RoomUsage/README.md

-# Usage of Room library with kotlin.
+# Usage of Room library with kotlin in Android.

 -You can add new user.\
 -You can delete spesific user.\